wolfwood/printed-keycap-mods/README.md

 Keycaps can be rendered using `make`. first edit `settings.scad` to set the keyboard, and optionally the grid spacing (only used by Chicago Steno for now).
 If run without arguments, `make` will render all profiles and positions for a given board.
 To save render time you can invoke a specific target such as `make lpx` or `make cs-middle`.

+# FDM Printing Suggestions
+Parts are positioned with a 45 degree Y and Z rotation.
+These recommendations come from @levpopov.
+The Y rotation produces a smoother surface than printing flat.
+The Z rotation slows the print head and gets maximum cooling on the top surface.

+If using a keycap array .stl, split the model to objects in your slicer, then enable *complete individual objects*.

+The main issue I've had has been with the bottom edge of the keycap partially or full detaching during the print.
+The support tweaks are meant to address this issue, along with the model modifications to flatten the edges the keycap rests on while printing.

+  - *0% infill* - Lev said this helps with surface smoothness
+  - *Outer perimeters first* - helps keep the surface smooth?
+I've done this for better dimensional accuracy elsewhere but haven't done a good AB test here.
+  - *enable supports* this thing is gonna tip over if you don't! the following are for traditional supports. tree supports are not effective. the whole model benefits from a solid support structure.
+    - *Top contact Z distance* = 0.10 - get supports closer to the part
+	- *Pattern spacing* = 1.5 - more supportive
+  - *Complete individual objects* prints parts one at a time so there isn't stringing between keycaps ruining the top surface. you also need to split models with multiple keycaps, if using.

+# SLA Printing Suggestions
+???
+Someone with a resin printer please tell us.

 # Suggestions Welcome!
 Please open an issue to request support for new keycaps, new keyboards, flexibility in selecting row variants, etc. I'd like to expand this tool to accommodate as many uses as possible.